JohnSnowLabs/spark-nlp/docs/en/alab/active_learning.md

 ## Assertion Status Projects

 NER configurations for the healthcare domain are often mixed with Assertion Status labels.
 In this case Annotation Lab offers support for training both types of models in one go.
 After the training is complete, the models will be listed in the Spark NLP Pipeline Config.
-On mouse over the model name in the Spark NLP pipeline config, the user can see more information about the model such as when it was trained and if the training was manually initiated or by the Active Learning process.
+Hovering mouse over the model name in the Spark NLP pipeline Config, the user can see more information about the model such as when it was trained and if the training was manually initiated or by the Active Learning process.

 Once the model(s) has been trained, the project configuration will be automatically updated to reference the new model for prediction.
 Notice below, for the Assertion Status **<Label>** tag the addition of model attribute to indicate which model will be used for task preannotation for this label.